floooh/oryol/code/Modules/Gfx/README.md

 * [Texture Loading](https://github.com/floooh/oryol/blob/master/code/Samples/DDSCubeMap/DDSCubeMap.cc)

-The 'manual' documentation in here will focus more on 'filling the gaps', background information and design choices.
+The 'manual' documentation in here will focus more on 'filling the gaps', background information and explaining design choices.

 ### Selecting a Rendering Backend